stacks-network/docs/docs/nodes-and-miners/miner-testnet.md

 ### Prerequisites

-Make sure you've followed the [running the testnet node](running-testnet-node) tutorial before starting this tutorial.
+Make sure are [running a testnet node](run-a-node) before starting this tutorial.

 ### Generate keychain and get testnet tokens in Windows